Stove: Induction

 The first patents for induction stoves date from the early 1900s.
 Demonstration stoves were shown by the Frigidaire division of General Motors in the mid-1950s on a touring GM showcase in North America.
 The induction cooker was shown heating a pot of water with a newspaper placed between the stove and the pot, to demonstrate the convenience and safety.
 This unit, however, was never put into production.

-Modern implementation in the USA dates from the early 1970s, with work done at the Research & Development Center of Westinghouse Electric Corporation at Churchill Borough, near Pittsburgh.
+Modern implementation in the US dates from the early 1970s, with work done at the Research & Development Center of Westinghouse Electric Corporation at Churchill Borough, near Pittsburgh.
 That work was first put on public display at the 1971 National Association of Home Builders convention in Houston, Texas, as part of the Westinghouse Consumer Products Division display.
 The stand-alone single-burner range was named the Cool Top Induction Range.
 It used paralleled Delco Electronics transistors developed for automotive electronic ignition systems to drive the 25 kHz current.

 Westinghouse decided to make a few hundred production units to develop the market.
 Those were named Cool Top 2 (CT2) Induction ranges.
 The development work was done at the same R&D location by a team led by Bill Moreland and Terry Malarkey.
 The ranges were priced at $1,500 ($8,260 in 2017 dollars), including a set of high quality cookware made of Quadraply, a new laminate of stainless steel, carbon steel, aluminum and another layer of stainless steel (outside to inside).

 Production took place in 1973 through to 1975 and stopped, coincidentally, with the sale of Westinghouse Consumer Products Division to White Consolidated Industries Inc. Modern-day induction stoves are sold by many manufacturers, including General Electric, LG Corporation, Whirlpool Corporation, IKEA, and Samsung.